Stanford wins 4th straight, beats CSU Bakersfield 63-50

 The Cardinal took the lead for good midway through the first half.
 CSUB pulled within seven points in the second before Stanford used a 13-5 run to build its largest lead, 57-42 with 5:44 remaining.
 Wills scored the last six points that included a dunk during the stretch.

-The Stanford home game was played at Permanente Arena due to COVID-19 restrictions in Palo Alto, California.
+The Stanford home game was played at Kaiser Permanente Arena due to COVID-19 restrictions in Palo Alto, California.
 The Cardinal’s next scheduled game is Dec.
 31 at Oregon State to resume Pac-12 play.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25